The Tail of Beta Lyrae

-The Tail of Beta Lyrae is a horizontally scrolling shooter written by Philip Price for the Atari 8-bit family and published in 1983 by Datamost.
+The Tail of Beta Lyrae is a horizontally scrolling shooter written by Philip Price for Atari 8-bit computers and published in 1983 by Datamost.
 The music is by Gary Gilbertson.
 Price and Gilbertson later collaborated on the Alternate Reality games.

 Plot

 The Tail of Beta Lyrae puts the player in the role of "a wing commander assigned to the Beta Quadrant."
 Alien forces have occupied the mining colonies in the asteroid fields of the Beta Lyrae binary star system.
 The player pilots a fighter through the fields, destroying the alien invaders and their installations.

 Gameplay

 As the landscape scrolls past, the player uses a joystick to move the ship around the screen, avoiding attacks from laser and missile emplacements and destroying buildings, power generators, vessels and alien miners.
 The landscape and configuration of objects is generated pseudo-randomly.
 Objects within the levels may change after the user has owned the game for a certain amount of time.